An introduction to OKR

 What is OKR?

-The acronym OKR stands for Objectives and Key Results, a popular goal management framework that helps companies implement and execute strategy.
-The benefits of the framework include a better focus on results that matter, increased transparency, and better (strategic) alignment.
-OKR achieves this by organizing employees and the work they do around achieving common Objectives.
+Using the OKR framework ensures a greater focus on results that matter, increased transparency, and better (strategic) alignment.
+OKR achieves this by aligning employees and the work they do around achieving a common purpose.

-An OKR consists of an Objective, which tells you where to go, and several Key Results, which are the results you need to achieve to get to your Objective.
-Initiatives are all the projects and tasks that will help you achieve your Key Results.
+An OKR consists of an Objective, which tells you where to go.
+Several Key Results, which are the measurable results you need to achieve to get to your Objective.
+And Initiatives, which are all the projects and tasks that will help you achieve your Key Results.

-The framework includes a number of rules which help employees prioritize, align, and measure the outcome of their efforts.
-OKR helps companies bridge the gap between strategy and execution and move from an output- to an outcome-based approach to work.
+The framework includes a number of best practices that help employees prioritize, align, and measure the outcome of their efforts.

-An Objective is a description of something that you’d like to achieve in the future.
-An Objective sets the direction — like a destination on a map.
-Objectives shouldn’t be technical and shouldn’t contain a metric, so that everyone understands where to go.
+An Objective describes an outcome you’d like to achieve in the future.
+An Objective sets the direction — think of it like a destination on a map.

 A Key Result is a measurable outcome required to achieve the Objective.
-It contains a metric with a start and target value.
-Key Results measure progress towards the Objective — like a signpost that shows how close you are to your Objective.
+They help you measure progress toward the Objective — like a signpost that shows how close you are to your destination.

 |Within Circle of Influence||✓||✓||✓|